Freddy the Freshman: Plot

+Raccoon coat-clad Freddy the Freshman is on his way to a pep rally in his automobile, which proves to be faulty and breaks down at the entrance.
+He vies for the affection of a girl with another student, succeeding by tackling him and causing his body to stretch, much to his anger.

+A football game then starts.
+The student punts the ball, which is swallowed by a pig on the opposing side.
+Freddy kicks the ball out and speeds across the field, evading capture as well as an obstacle in the form of a dachshund's body, outsmarting him by leading him to a tree and leaving his body tangled; he almost scores a touchdown.
+The opposing players wrangle him and toss the ball, which Freddy chases.
+A turtle is angered after he is left flipped and unable to leave, which he does by leaving his shell.
+A duck on the opposing side manages to score a touchdown, much to his chagrin.
+Freddy builds a wheel out of train tracks to speed up, as well as using a hanging rack to keep up after this does not work.
+He scores a touchdown as the film ends.

+Freddy The Freshman, The Freshest Kid in Town

-The cartoon is built around "Freddy The Freshman, The Freshest Kid in Town", a song written by Cliff Friend and Dave Oppenheim and part of the Warner Bros. publishing library.
-Following its use in this cartoon, "Freddy The Freshman, The Freshest Kid in Town" would turn up as an incidental score cue (usually relating to football in some way) in many later Warner Bros. cartoons.
+The cartoon is built around "Freddy The Freshman, The Freshest Kid in Town", a song written by Cliff Friend and Dave Oppenheim and part of the Warner Bros. library.
+Following its use in this cartoon, "Freddy The Freshman, The Freshest Kid in Town" was used as an incidental score cue (usually relating to football in some way) in many later Warner Bros. cartoons.
 In "Raw!
 Raw!
 Rooster!", the song is sung by the character of Rhode Island Red, rival and nemesis to Foghorn Leghorn.
-A lively version of the tune is heard during a badminton duel in "Bad Ol' Putty Tat".
-The Freddy the Freshman cartoon short is today in the public domain.
+A version of the tune is heard during a badminton duel in "Bad Ol' Putty Tat".